 Comparing Active and Passive Management

-Now that we have a better understanding of what passive and active portfolio management looks like, it’s time to dig a bit deeper.
+Now that we understand what passive and active portfolio management looks like, it’s time to dig deeper.
 We’ll now compare active and passive management in the following seven areas.

 Returns Fees Taxes Investment options Flexibility Risk Ability to hedge